CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

             - 2001:db8::1
           kind: dot

-By default a self-signed certificate is generated.
+By default, a self-signed certificate is generated.
-Second step is then obtaining and configuring your own TLS certificates signed by a trusted CA.
+The second step is then obtaining and configuring your own TLS certificates signed by a trusted CA.
-Once the certificate was obtained a path to certificate files can be specified:
+Once a certificate was obtained, a path to the certificate files can be specified as follows:

 .. code-block:: yaml